MicrosoftDocs/powerbi-docs/articles/powerbi-learning-0-2-get-started-power-bi-desktop.md

 ![](media/powerbi-learning-course0-article2/c0a2_12.png)

-There’s a lot more you can do with Power BI, of course, such as sharing the Dashboards you create.
-We’ll look at those features in an upcoming topic.
+There’s a lot more you can do with Power BI, of course, such as sharing the dashboards you create.
+We'll discuss sharing later on in this course.

+Next, we look at a feature that can automatically create dashboards for you, just by connecting to a cloud service like Facebook, Salesforce, and many others.